yinkakun/yinkakun-portfolio/src/pages/planthome.md

 ## wrapping up

 I learned to implement designs
 I learned another CMS.
-Got more experience with GatsbyJS.
+Got more experience with GatsbyJS and Typescript.